 A Renaissance king who loved war and science in equal measure, transforming Copenhagen into a glittering capital of learning and power.

-Frederick II of Denmark was a monarch of grand contradictions.
-He ascended the throne at 24, itching for military glory, and promptly plunged into the Northern Seven Years' War against Sweden—a costly conflict that ended in a stalemate but cemented his reputation as a warrior king.
-Yet his greater legacy was one of peace and intellectual curiosity.
-With the vast wealth from the Sound Dues, a toll on Baltic Sea traffic, he became a lavish patron of the arts and sciences.
-He founded the great observatory of Uraniborg for the astronomer Tycho Brahe, turning the island of Hven into a scientific beacon for all of Europe.
-In Copenhagen, he built the magnificent Kronborg Castle, a symbol of royal power that would later inspire Shakespeare's Elsinore.
-Frederick ruled with a firm hand, centralizing authority, but his court was a lively hub for musicians, scholars, and architects, setting the stage for Denmark's golden age.
+Frederick II of Denmark founded the great observatory of Uraniborg for astronomer Tycho Brahe, turning the island of Hven into a scientific beacon.
+Born in 1534, he ascended the throne at 24 and plunged into the Northern Seven Years' War against Sweden—a costly conflict that ended in a stalemate.
+With vast wealth from the Sound Dues, a toll on Baltic Sea traffic, he became a lavish patron of the arts and sciences.
+In Copenhagen, he built Kronborg Castle, which later inspired Shakespeare's Elsinore.
+Frederick ruled with a firm hand, centralizing authority.
+His court was a lively hub for musicians, scholars, and architects, setting the stage for Denmark's golden age.
+He died in 1588.

 The biggest hits of 1534